-There are two schemes, for each student the one that results in the higher grade will automatically be used:

-Scheme A Scheme B

-Exams 1-3 15% each 10% each

-Final Exam 20% 35%

-WebAssign 15% 15%

-Labs 20% 20%

 Determination of Grades

-$90\% \le A \le 100\%$

-$80\% \le B < 90\%$

-$70\% \le C < 80\%$

-$60\% \le D < 70\%$

-$0\% \le F < 60\%$
+$\begin{array}{l} 90\% \leq A \leq 100\% \\ 80\% \leq B < 90\% \\ 70\% \leq C < 80\% \\ 60\% \leq D < 70\% \\ 0\% \leq F < 60\% \end{array}$

 Homework: To learn Calculus you must practice.

-You will have WebAssign assign assignments 2-3 time per week, usually due on Wednesdays and Fridays.
+You will have WebAssign assignments 2-3 time per week, usually due on Wednesdays and Fridays.
 For each problem you will have 3 chances to answer without any reduction in score, and then two additional chances with a reduction of 20% each time.
 Keep a homework notebook where you work out the WebAssign problems and/or print the assignments problems and keep them in a binder.

 Labs:

 On Tuesdays, we will work in small groups on labs that develop the central concepts in the course.
 Attendance and participation is especially crucial on these days.
 You will turn in individual write-ups of these class activities and make presentations of your work to the other groups in the class.
 Labs are due at the beginning of class on the on the following Monday unless otherwise announced in class.
 Late submissions will not be accepted as I will usually grade them that afternoon.
-Each lab also includes a short preparation assignment to familiarize you with the lab's topic and provide us information about any initial issues we may need to address.
-Lab preparation assignments will be due at the beginning of class on lab days and will be graded for completion.
 Type or write all of your work legibly on 81⁄2"×11" paper with at least ONE-INCH margins on all sides free of writing except your name, date, and assignment number, and STAPLE all pages together.

 Exams:

 There will be three one-hour exams in the evenings, and a comprehensive Final Exam.

-Exam 1: Thursday, September 17 from 5:30 to 6:30 PM Exam 2: Thursday, October 15 from 5:30 to 6:30 PM Exam 3: Thursday, November 19 from 5:30 to 6:30 PM Final Exam: Thursday, December 10 from 4:00 to 5:50 PM All of your exams will be in AGH 108.
+Exam 1: Thursday, September 17 from 5:30 to 6:30 PM

+Exam 2: Thursday, October 15 from 5:30 to 6:30 PM

+Exam 3: Thursday, November 19 from 5:30 to 6:30 PM

+Final Exam: Thursday, December 10 from 4:00 to 5:50 PM

+All of your exams will be in AGH 108.
 You are permitted an allowed calculator and a 3×5 note card.

-Academic Integrity & Drops Academic Integrity: Oklahoma State University is committed to the maintenance of the highest standards of integrity and ethical conduct.
+Academic Integrity & Drops

+Academic Integrity: Oklahoma State University is committed to the maintenance of the highest standards of integrity and ethical conduct.
 Please see the OSU Fall 2015 Syllabus Attachment for more information.
 You are encouraged to work and study together, however all written and online work you hand in must be your own.
 Copying someone else's solutions, letting others copy your work is prohibited.
 Do not cheat.
 Violations may subject you to disciplinary action including the following: receiving a failing grade on an assignment, examination or course, receiving a notation of a violation of academic integrity on your transcript (F!), and being suspended from the University.

 Drops and Parachutes: The last day to drop a class without a W is Monday, August 24th.
 Within two weeks of the start of classes Dr. Francisco may be able to parachute students to College Algebra, Trigonometry or Precalculus without any grade penalty.
 Talk with your instructor immediately if you would be more comfortable in one of these classes.